-Of course, Clark has no obligations to any listed creditor (e.g. attorneys Marcus etc) since she is a discharged Chapter 7 "no asset" debtor.
+Of course, Clark has no obligations to any listed creditor [e.g. attorneys Marcus etc] since she is a discharged Chapter 7 "no asset" debtor.
 Thus, 11 U.S.C.
 Sec.
 524(a)(2) applies to any motions by attorneys Marcus etc to get more attorney's fees.

-Each time a state or federal court awards attorneys fees to Clark and her listed-creditor attorneys Marcus etc, that court admits (e.g. concedes) that 11 U.S.C.
+Each time a state or federal court awards attorneys fees to Clark and her listed-creditor attorneys Marcus etc, that court admits [e.g. concedes] that 11 U.S.C.
 Sec.
 524(a)(1) applies to the order because debtor Clark must still have "personal liability" to attorneys Marcus under the 2007 hourly-fee retainer as a prerequisite to the granting of that attorney's fee "cost" order.
 Cal.
 Civil Code Sec.
 1717; Cal.
 CCP Sec.
 1033.5(a)(10).

-Each time a state or federal court awards attorneys fees to Clark and her listed creditor attorneys Marcus etc, they admit (e.g. concede) that STATE law is being violated by the long-time attorneys Marcus etc because those attorneys never proved the validity of their 2007 hourly-fee retainer that contained an attorney's or charging lien.
+Each time a state or federal court awards attorneys fees to Clark and her own listed-creditor attorneys Marcus etc, they admit [e.g. concede] that STATE law is being violated by those attorneys because they never proved the validity of their 2007 hourly-fee retainer that contained an attorney's or charging lien, or validity of that lien.
 Goncalves v.
 Rady Children's Hospital San Diego, 865 F.3d 1237, 1255 fn.
 5 (9th Cir.
 2017) [citing "Mojtahedi v.
-Vargas, 228 Cal.App.4th 974, 176 Cal.Rptr.3d 313, 316 (2014)"].
+Vargas, 228 Cal.App.4th 974, 176 Cal.Rptr.3d 313, 316 (2014)").

-State and federal judges and justices, and state officers and federal officers, who have issued, affirmed and/or ignored orders, judgments or sanctions against Kinney or co-buyer Kempton that were known to be "void", or known to be based on "void" orders, under FEDERAL law

-[e.g. 11 USC Sec.
+State and federal judges and justices, and state officers and federal officers [e.g. a bankruptcy trustee], who have each issued, affirmed and/or ignored orders, judgments or sanctions against Kinney or co-buyer Kempton that were known to be "void", or known to be based on "void" orders, under FEDERAL law [e.g. 11 USC Sec.
 524(a)(1) and (2)] include but are not limited to:

-- (a) Los Angeles County Superior Court Judge Barbara Scheper in #BC354136 [Clark's lack of title vs. her unrecorded, secret easement given to neighbor Cooper] and Judge Steven Kleifield in #BC374938 [Clark's fraud and non-disclosure]; - (b) Calif.
-Court of Appeal, Second Appellate District, Justices Roger Boren, Frances Rothschild, Victoria Cheney, and Jeffrey Johnson [and others as shown by dockets]; - (c) Alameda County Superior Court Judge Delbert Gee in Kimberly Kempton's estate #RP13686482 [e.g. by allowing Clark's claim]; - (d) former Cal.
+- (a) Los Angeles County Superior Court Judge Barbara Schepers in #BC354136 [Clark's lack of title vs. her unrecorded, secret easement given to neighbor Cooper] and Judge Steven Kleifield in #BC374938 [Clark's fraud and non-disclosure]; - (b) Calif.
+Court of Appeal, Second Appellate District, Justices Roger Boren, Frances Rothschild, Victoria Cheney, and Jeffrey Johnson [and others as shown by dockets]; - (c) Alameda County Superior Court Judge Delbert Gee in Kimberly Kempton's probate estate #RP13686482 [e.g. as to Clark's "claim"]; - (d) former Cal.
 Attorney General Kamala Harris and current Cal.
-Attorney General Xavier Becerra [by ignoring letters from Kinney]; - (e) US Trustee, Central District of California (Los Angeles), Peter C. Anderson [whose has the job of uncovering bankruptcy fraud and abuse]; - (f) US Bankruptcy Court, Central Dist. of Cal., Judges Richard Neiter and Barry Russell; - (g) US District Court Judges Philip S. Gutierrez, Edward Chen, and Vince Chhabria [and others as shown by dockets]; - (f) Ninth Circuit Judges Bea, Bybee, Gould, Levy, Owens, Paez, Silverman, Thomas, and Wallace [and others as shown by dockets]; and - (h) the Justices of this Court [due to inaction].
+Attorney General Xavier Becerra [who ignored letters from Kinney]; - (e) US Trustee, Central District of California (Los Angeles), Peter C. Anderson [who has the job of uncovering bankruptcy fraud and abuse]; - (f) US Bankruptcy Court, Central Dist. of Cal., Judges Richard Neiter and Barry Russell; - (g) US District Court Judges Philip S. Gutierrez, Edward Chen, and Vince Chhabria [and others as shown by dockets]; - (h) Ninth Circuit Judges Bea, Bybee, Gould, Levy, Owens, Paez, Silverman, Thomas, and Wallace [and others as shown by dockets]; and - (i) the Justices of this Court [due to inaction].